Supplementary Python Basics

 Return a new reversed list: [1, 2, 3]

-Return the number of occurrences of the specified element in the list : 2
+Return the number of occurrences of a specified element in the list : 2

-Return the index of the first occurrence of the specified element in the list: 2
+Return the index of the first occurrence of a specified element in the list: 2

 Sort this list: [1, 2, 3, 3]